 Select Page

-Granite of Deer Isle
+Deer Isle Granite

-Deer Isle granite, some a distinctive pinkish-gray stone quarried primarily from Deer Isle and Stonington in Maine, has a rich history tied to the region’s geological and economic past.
+Deer Isle granite, a distinctive pinkish-gray stone quarried primarily from Deer Isle and Stonington in Maine, has a rich history tied to the region’s geological and economic past.
 Originating from the Devonian period, this granite is characterized by its coarse-grained texture, featuring quartz, feldspar, and biotite minerals that give it a subtle sparkle and durability.
 The quarries on Deer Isle, particularly around Stonington, began operations in the mid-19th century, fueled by the demand for building materials during America’s industrial boom.
 Stonington became a hub for quarrying activities, and the various granite quarries Maine employed thousands of immigrants from Italy, Finland, and Sweden who brought skilled stone-cutting techniques.

 The granite’s unique aesthetic—warm tones with occasional black flecks—made it a favorite for architectural applications, distinguishing it from cooler-toned granites like those from Quincy, Massachusetts.
 The extraction process for Deer Isle granite involved traditional methods like hand drilling and blasting, evolving to pneumatic tools by the early 20th century.
 Quarries such as the Crotch Island Quarry and the Settlement Quarry in Stonington produced massive blocks that were transported via schooners to coastal cities.
 This granite’s resistance to weathering and ability to take a high polish contributed to its popularity in monumental architecture.